atlarge-research/opendc/README.md

     <img src="misc/artwork/opendc-component-diagram.png" alt="OpenDC Component Diagram">
 </p>

-On the frontend, users can construct a topology by specifying a datacenter's rooms, racks and machines, and create experiments to see how a workload trace runs on that topology.
+On the frontend, users can construct a topology by specifying a datacenter's rooms, racks and machines, and create scenarios to see how a workload trace runs on that topology.
 The frontend communicates with the web server over SocketIO, through a custom REST request/response layer.
 For example, the frontend might make a `GET` request to `/api/v1/users/{userId}`, but this request is completed via SocketIO, not plain HTTP requests.
 Note that the API itself can also be accessed by HTTP.

 The (Swagger/OpenAPI compliant) API spec specifies what requests the frontend can make to the web server.
 To view this specification, go to the [Swagger Editor](https://editor.swagger.io/) and paste in our [opendc-api-spec.yml](opendc-api-spec.yml).

 The web server receives API requests and processes them in the database.
-When the frontend requests to run a new experiment, the web server adds it to the `experiments` table in the database and sets is `state` as `QUEUED`.
+When the frontend requests to run a new scenario, the web server adds it to the `scenarios` collection in the database and sets its `state` as `QUEUED`.

-The simulator monitors the database for `QUEUED` experiments, and simulates them as they are submitted.
-It writes the resulting `machine_states` to the database, which the frontend can then again retrieve via the web server.
+The simulator monitors the database for `QUEUED` scenarios, and simulates them as they are submitted.
+It writes the results to parquet files, which in turn are analysed and aggregated by a Spark pipeline.
+This pipeline then write the aggregated summary to the database, which the frontend can then again retrieve via the web server.

 ## Setup